-The employee's personnel file shall be available for examination and review by the employee.
-Such review or examination shall take place during regular business hours in the Human Resources Office in the presence of the record's custodian or her/his designee, and only upon prior notice.
-Employees will be asked to sign a written form requesting access to her/his file and present valid identification.
+The employee's personnel files kept by the Human Resources Office shall be available for examination and review by the employee.
+Such review or examination shall take place during regular business hours in the Human Resources Office in the presence of the record's custodian or her/his designee and only upon prior notice.
+Employees must submit a signed request in writing to access her/his file and present valid identification.
 Nothing may be taken from or added to a personnel file during the review.
-In most cases, a personnel file will be made available within 72 hours from receipt of the written request.
+In most cases, a personnel file will be made available within seven (7) business days from receipt of the written request.